joshuaeckroth/csci431-website/notes/search.md

 # Search

+We can think of AI as having two major approaches: search and pattern recognition.
+The latter is often called "machine learning."
+This course is divided into two major parts.
+The first part focuses on variations of search, while the latter focuses on machine learning.

+For much of the history of AI, search was the only effective approach.
+In fact, it seemed essential to intelligence:

 > Problem-solving searches require trial and error in that they
 > generally do not go directly to the solution without traversing and
 > retracing some blind alleys&#x2014;sometimes many, sometimes few.
 When a